 Monkeypox cases hit 20.
 Meanwhile, the Allegheny County Health Department is working to make the vaccine more widely available, at 4 locations countywide.

 Another Russian prisoner.
-Brittany Griner is not the only American incarcerated for cannabis in Russia.
+Brittney Griner is not the only American incarcerated for cannabis in Russia.
 Oakmont teacher Marc Fogel was incarcerated in Russia last summer for 17 grams of medical marijuana, and sentenced to 14 years in prison for the offense.
 As of now, Fogel has not been included in discussions of a prisoner swap, reports Paula Reed Ward.

 “stuff you can do this weekend”